mlibre/email-on-blockchain/readme.md

 This is a fun project, to demonstrate the possibility of how blockchain email could look like.
 BUT don't get me wrong :)
 `EOB` actually works.
 I wrote it top of `LBRY`.
-It is not the best fit for such a service, but it is good enough t show the world how they can implement such a thing.
+It is not the best fit for such a service, but it is good enough to show the world how they can implement such a thing.
 There are lots of things that can get improved in this electron app.
 Feel free to contribute :grinning:

 # How it works
 `EOB` works on the `LBRY` blockchain.
 It keeps the mail metadata in the blockchain.
 Each `LBRY` channel is an account here.
 You can send and receive mails to/from channels.
-Pretty much everything works with claims_id here :)
+Just like `LBRY`, pretty much everything works with `claims_id` here as well :)

 # Screenshots
 ![screenshot](screenshot.png)